 When paid annually, the Essentials plan costs $8/user/month.
 With the same subscription model, the Growth plan, which is the most popular, is priced at $14/user/month, while the price for the Zen plan is $21/user/month, and includes well-being software.

 Behind CakeHR is a team of developers and designers that work on enhancing the company’s performance evaluation tool so that it is packed with all the features businesses need to manage their workforce nearly effortlessly.
 This performance management system software is suitable for companies of all sizes.
-Apart from performance management, CakeHR also offers expenses, recruitment, and leave management tools — all of which make it a well-rounded HR solution.
+Apart from performance management, CakeHR also offers expenses, recruitment, and leave management software — all of which make it a well-rounded HR solution.

 The CakeHR 360-degree feedback tool comes with many options, including simple form customization, the option of sharing reports with employees, and letting employees decide who will be providing feedback.
 Another feature that enhances the software’s capabilities is the one-on-one meetings feature that can be integrated with a calendar tool.
 Visual progress charts and the CakeHR mobile app meanwhile make everything about performance management much simpler.